 Here’s what I now know.
 If you have a passion you are longing to share with the world, if you’re willing to work hard, and if you start out following a few simple guidelines for starting your blog the right way, you can make an income blogging, even in the midst of a busy family life and on a tight budget.

-Looking back on my blogging journey, I can just imagine how much more quickly and easily I could have reached this point if I could somehow know when I started what I know now about how to become a successful blogger and make money doing it.
+Looking back on my blogging journey, I can just imagine how much more quickly and easily I could have reached this point if I could somehow have known when I started what I know now about how to become a successful blogger and make money doing it.

 But since that’s not possible, I am sharing everything I’ve learned with you, so your path will be that much smoother.
 Nothing would make me happier than to help out another busy mama who is wanting to start her blog.
 So, here we go!